-This beautiful signed limited edition wildlife print, entitled Cat on a Warm Rock, depicts an adult leopard gazing out towards the horizon while resting upon a rocky embankment, by South African wildlife artist Sue Dickinson.
+This beautiful signed limited edition wildlife print titled Cat on a Warm Rock, depicts an adult leopard gazing out to the horizon while resting upon a rocky embankment by South African wildlife artist Sue Dickinson.

 Leopards are graceful and powerful big cats closely related to lions, tigers, and jaguars.
 The leopard is so strong and comfortable in trees that it often hauls its kills into the branches.
 By dragging the bodies of large animals aloft it hopes to keep them safe from scavengers such as hyenas.
 Leopards can also hunt from trees, where their spotted coats allow them to blend with the leaves until they spring with a deadly pounce.
 These nocturnal predators also stalk antelope, deer, and pigs by stealthy movements in the tall grass.
 When human settlements are present, leopards often attack dogs and, occasionally, people.

 The composition of each artwork is critical, based upon the law of proportion known as the "Golden Mean" - an aesthetic principle used by the ancient Greeks.
 Focusing on the animal itself, Sue’s experience has taught her that "what you leave out is just as important as what you put in".
 To this end, you will notice the purposeful and very impactful negative space surrounding each of her artworks.
 Her stark, clean images concentrate exclusively on the animal and convey the wide-open spaces of Africa.

 Sue Dickinson (1958-2019) was one of South Africa's foremost wildlife watercolour artists, her unique artworks finding their way into private collections worldwide, including those of South Africa's first democratically elected president, Nelson Mandela, and Britain's Queen Elizabeth II.